SusanGicheha/Lab-Assignment-1/README.md

 # Lab-Assignment-1
+Clone to your computer.
+Create a database called app.
+Import sql file.
-Clone to your computer, type http://localhost/HTML/registration.php on web and register and use credentials to log in.
+Type http://localhost/HTML/registration.php on web and register and use credentials to log in.